-In this section, we analyze a practical quantum protocol for the $\beta PM$ problem.
-Alice sends $m$ copies of the quantum state $\ket{\psi_x}$ in Eq.\ \eqref{eq:psi_x} to Bob.
-Bob performs a measurement form the ideal protocol where there are three possible outcomes: he aborts the protocol with probability $\abort$ if the measurement result is inconclusive ($b = \perp$), otherwise, he outputs $b = a$ with probability $(1 - \abort)(1 - \text{QBER})$ or $b \neq a$ with probability $(1 - \abort) \text{QBER}$.
+In this section, we examine two variants of a practical quantum protocol designed to address the $\beta PM$ problem.
+In a typical quantum protocol, Alice transmits $m$ copies of the quantum state $\ket{\psi_x}$ (as defined in Eq.\ \eqref{eq:psi_x}) to Bob.
+Bob then performs a measurement based on the ideal protocol, which has three possible outcomes: \begin{enumerate} \item He aborts the protocol with probability $\abort$ if the measurement result is inconclusive ($b = \perp$). \item He outputs $b = a $ with probability $ (1 - \abort)(1 - \text{QBER})$. \item He outputs $b \neq a$ with probability $ (1 - \abort) \text{QBER}$. \end{enumerate}

-Given a dimension $n$ and a number of copies $m$, the physical implementation of the protocol determines the QBER and the abort probability $\abort$.
-In the following we will analyze these quantities for a physical implementation based on photonics, where each copy of the quantum state is encoded in a photon with $n$ optical modes, and where Bob's outcome decision-making process relies on detecting photons using two detectors.
+First, we analyze a specific implementation based on photonics.
+In this setup, each copy of the quantum state is encoded in a photon across $n$ optical modes, and Bob's decision-making process relies on detecting photons using only two detectors.
+This implementation corresponds to the standard HM-QCT protocol, where Alice and Bob discard all inconclusive rounds.
+Following this, we introduce a variant of this photonic implementation that eliminates inconclusive rounds entirely.
+This approach is essential to be protected against side-channel attacks that could exploit the presence of post-selection.